-covers commode chairs as durable medical equipment (DME) when ordered by a doctor for use in your home if you’re confined to the bedroom.
+Medicare Part B (Medical Insurance) covers commode chairs as durable medical equipment (DME) when your doctor orders them for use in your home if you’re confined to your bedroom.

 - You may need to rent the equipment.

 - You may need to buy the equipment.

 - You may be able to choose whether to rent or buy the equipment.

 Medicare will only cover your DME if your doctors and DME suppliers are enrolled in Medicare.
 Doctors and suppliers have to meet strict standards to enroll and stay enrolled in Medicare.
 If your doctors or suppliers aren’t enrolled, Medicare won’t pay the claims they submit.

 Make sure your doctors and DME suppliers are enrolled in Medicare.
 It’s also important to ask a supplier if they participate in Medicare before you get DME.
 If suppliers are participating in Medicare, they must accept assignment (which means they can charge you only the coinsurance and Part B deductible for the Medicare‑approved amount).
 If suppliers aren’t participating and don’t accept assignment, there’s no limit on the amount they can charge you.